 - 1. In order to be eligible for cost-share, producers must be fully implementing a current Nutrient Management Plan (NMP) on all agricultural production acreage contained within the field that this practice will be implemented on.
 The NMP must comply with all requirements set forth in the Nutrient Management Training and Certification Regulations (4VAC50-85 et seq.) and the Virginia Nutrient Management Standards and Criteria (revised July 2014); must be prepared and certified by a Virginia certified Nutrient Management Planner; and must be on file with the local District before any cost-share payment is made to the participant.
 Plans shall also contain any specific production management criteria designated in the BMP practice (4VACV50-85-130G). - 2.
 Cost-share is authorized as an incentive on a per acre basis to add this practice within an established rotation. - 3.
-The amount of nitrogen application must be reduced following a pure legume cover crop according to Table 7-1, Estimating Nitrogen Available to Succeeding Crops from Legumes on page 108 of DCR Nutrient Management Standards and Criteria (Revised 2014). - 4.
+No nitrogen and no phosphorus from any sources are allowed between the harvesting of the previous crop and March 1 of the next calendar year.
+No nitrogen or phosphorus are allowed at planting. - 4.
+The amount of nitrogen application must be reduced following a pure legume cover crop according to Table 7-1, Estimating Nitrogen Available to Succeeding Crops from Legumes on page 108 of DCR Nutrient Management Standards and Criteria (Revised 2014). - 5.
 The amount of nitrogen application must be reduced following a mixed species legume cover crop according to the recommendations of a Nutrient Management Plan.
-A split application of nitrogen based upon the results of a PSNT may be applied as well. - 5.
+A split application of nitrogen based upon the results of a PSNT may be applied as well. - 6.
 Removal of the legume residue by baling or by any other means is not allowed.
 Grazing is not permitted for this practice.

-6. Soil loss rates must be computed for all applications for use in ranking practice applications; applications that are the most cost-effective at preventing the most soil loss should receive cost-share approval first.
+- 7. Soil loss rates must be computed for all applications for use in ranking practice applications; applications that are the most cost-effective at preventing the most soil loss should receive cost-share approval first. - 8.
+Mulch Cover - i.

-7. Mulch Cover

-- i.
 Existing stands: An adequate (minimum 60% legume cover and stand composition) cover that has been planted for at least one year prior to grain planting.
 Stand can be composed of clover, lespedeza, vetch or alfalfa.
 Seed must have been inoculated at time of planting. - ii.
 New stands: A legume cover crop can be planted during the fall prior to grain planting using the following recommendations.
 However, planting a cover crop in the fall is at the applicant's own risk, knowing cost-share assistance is not guaranteed.